All comparisons

 • a direct answer to "how much should a Mac dictation app really cost?"

-If your real question is "how much does Willow cost?" the short answer is free up to 2,000 words/week, then $15/month or $12/month billed annually.
-If your real question is "what is the cheaper Willow Voice alternative for one Mac?" the short answer is Speakmac.
+If your real question is "how much does Willow cost?" the short answer is free up to 2,000 words/week, then $12/month billed annually for the Individual plan.
+If your real question is "what is the cheaper Willow Voice alternative for Mac?" the short answer is Speakmac.

 Willow Voice makes more sense as a cloud subscription product with broader device coverage and team upside.
 Speakmac makes more sense if you want a direct-download Mac app with a free tier, a cheap one-time unlock, and practical workflow tools without a recurring bill.

-For pricing-intent searchers, that is the main decision to surface early: Willow is the broader subscription platform, while Speakmac is the lower-cost local Mac path.
+For pricing-intent searchers, that is the main decision: Willow is the broader subscription platform, while Speakmac is the lower-cost local Mac path.

 FAQ